capnproto/capnproto/kjdoc/tour.md

 ### Synchronous I/O

-Although most complex KJ applications use Async I/O, sometimes you want something a little simpler.
+Although most complex KJ applications use async I/O, sometimes you want something a little simpler.

 `kj/io.h` provides some more basic, synchronous streaming interfaces, like `kj::InputStream` and `kj::OutputStream`.
 Implementations are provided on top of file descriptors and Windows `HANDLE`s.